Congress Changed 529 College Savings Plans, And Now States Are Nervous

 "This change allows private school families to put their money through 529 accounts and avoid state income taxes," says Nat Malkus, who studies education policy at the American Enterprise Institute, a conservative-leaning think tank.
 "It is a mess, no matter how you slice it.
 It's a change from the federal level that puts a number of states in a pretty tough position moving forward."

-That's because, Malkus says, if this move entices lots of new families to sign up and many current families to contribute more, then states could end up losing a lot more money in tax breaks.
+That's because, Malkus says, if this move entices lots of new families to sign up and many current families to contribute more, then states could end up losing a lot more money to tax breaks.

 "I think it would immediately create an unintended hit to the state's budget," agrees Greg Berck of the New York State Council of School Superintendents.
-"States plan ahead, sometimes multiple years ahead, and New York State will be required to provide a state tax deduction [to parents of students in K-12 private schools] unless the legislature acts to amend our state law."
+"States plan ahead, sometimes multiple years ahead, and New York state will be required to provide a state tax deduction [to parents of students in K-12 private schools] unless the legislature acts to amend our state law."

 NPR spoke with representatives from half-a-dozen states that offer a tax credit or deduction for 529 contributions.
 While some were more worried than others about the potential budgetary hit, all expressed frustration that the expansion came top-down from Washington, giving them no time to plan or budget for it.

 "This will have a huge impact on state-run 529 plans.
-And for states that offer a tax deduction, a major impact on state tax receipts," says Michael Frerichs, who is treasurer of the state of Illinois.
+And for states that offer a tax deduction, a major impact on state tax receipts," says Michael Frerichs, who is Illinois' state treasurer.

 Frerichs says 529s were built on the idea of patience — of parents slowly saving for college — and that using them to pay for kindergarten is a significant change.